Click here for more information on the 2021 Toy Mountain campaign.

 Toy Mountain Headquarters

-The Toy Centre operates out of a large downtown facility.
-Morguard, our Title Sponsor, has generously donated space for the past 5 years (10,000 square-feet of vacant space).
+Morguard, our Title Sponsor, has generously donated the necessary space for the past 9 years.

 Toy Centre hours of operation are as follows:

 Approximately 1000 volunteers come out to support the campaign every year.
 They help to sort and prepare the gift bags according to age groups and gender.
 They also help with registration and distribution.

 Registration Process for Eligible Families

 Registration opens October 25.
 Eligible families can contact 211, the Community Navigation of Eastern Ontario.
 Representatives from 211’s information centre will ask parents a few basic questions:

 The 211 Representative will enter the required information into the Toy Mountain database.
 This database is a vital component to the success of the campaign.

 Once the information entry process is complete, the 211 representative will provide the caller with their toy pick up appointment date and registration confirmation number.